Forecast: Rainstorm dissipating, cooler weather ahead

 The stormy conditions caused several parts of the Bay Area to receive several inches of rainfall, which contributed to flooding and mudslides.

-Some of the places which received the highest amount of rainfall Monday in the Bay Area include the community of Kentfield in Marin County with 3.49 inches, as well as the city of Windsor in Sonoma County, with 3.01 inches of rainfall, weather service officials said.
+Some of the places that received the highest amount of rainfall Monday in the Bay Area include the community of Kentfield in Marin County, with 3.49 inches, and the city of Windsor in Sonoma County, with 3.01 inches of rainfall, weather service officials said.

-By Tuesday night however, the rain is expected to dissipate, as the storm system responsible for the rainfall will move up north.
+By Tuesday night, however, the rain dissipated as the storm system moved north.

-Colder temperatures will descend upon the Bay Area tonight and continue through Saturday morning, weather service officials said.
+Colder temperatures are expected to continue through Saturday morning, weather service officials said.

-Temperatures in the low to mid 30s are expected for the rest of the week in inland valley locations away from the coast, and even colder temperatures, in the mid to upper 20s, are possible for locations more inland.
+Temperatures in the low to mid 30s are expected for the rest of the week in inland valley locations, and even colder temperatures, in the mid to upper 20s, are possible for locations more inland.

 The cold temperatures could affect livestock and early season crops, according to the weather service.

-A new storm system is forecasted to arrive Saturday and linger into early next week.
+A new storm system is expected to arrive Saturday and linger into early next week.

-That system however does not appear to be as wet or windy as Monday's storm, but could exacerbate already saturated soils, elevated waterways and battered infrastructure, weather service officials said.
+That system, however, does not appear to be as wet or windy as Monday's storm, but could exacerbate existing problems stemming from saturated soils, elevated waterways and battered infrastructure, weather service officials said.